 Failure reasons in change management are many and varied, but in the literature of change management there are recurring themes for change failure.
 In my experience these themes can be distilled into 3 big reasons for the failure rate:

-(1) Gap - The gap between the “big-picture” strategic vision and successful implementation - at the front-line.
+(1) Gap - The failure to fill in the gap between the “big-picture” vision and what is required to achieve the intended organisational benefits.

 In my experience, change management is about process and people.
 But given that process is just about people doing stuff... ultimately it's all about people - and processes that work for people.